Leadership and Innovation Courses: Fall 2024

 3 Credit Hour(s)

 Drawing on material from various social science disciplines, this foundational course integrates research and self-assessment with the evolving study of leadership.
 We begin with a historical review of leadership theory, research, and multiple leadership models noting their associated strengths and weaknesses.
 Students explore the relationship between personality preferences, assumptions, and the behaviors of socially responsible leaders.
 Topics include theories of group development, motivation, power, authority, disclosure, and feedback.
 Additional topics include metacognition, self, group, and systems awareness, diversity of style, and perspective.
-Leadership approaches studied include transactional and transformational models; path-goal, contingency, and trait approaches; situational, contingent, values-based, servant, and inclusive leadership as well a social change model.
+The leadership approaches studied include transactional and transformational models; path-goal, contingency, and trait approaches; situational, contingent, values-based, servant, and inclusive leadership as well a social change model.
 Approaches include diagnostic instruments, role-plays, group work, and case studies.
 Students create a vision and mission statement with defined goals and personal learning objectives.
 The leadership portfolio is introduced.
 Prerequisite: Leadership and Innovation Majors, MBA Majors only, or permission of instructor.
 (GR)

 LEAD 501: Critical Thinking, Creative Problem Solving, and Decision Making: Methods of Organization Research